christian-korneck/charlesrec/README.md

 ## Setup

 - fully configure charles in the GUI (i.e. enable SSL, etc)
+- in the GUI, enable the webinterface and allow anonymous access
 - in the script change the path to the `Charles` executable (`CHARLES=<path>`)

 ## Usage